 The stakes were high as the territorial warlords fought for their reputation, wealth and survival against both rival clans and a state sometimes aided by senior clan figures within its fold.

-While the clan system offered kinship and security on one level, beheadings and mass graves are also part of the clan story.
+While the clan system offered kinship and security on one level, beheadings and mass graves were also part of the clan story.

 But which was the most feared of all the clans?